 POiSON GiRL FRiEND: MELTiNG MOMENT

-Eyes peering off to the side, nOrikO Yashida–POiSON GiRL FRiEND herself–pictured on the album cover for ‘Melting Moment’.
+Eyes peering off to the side, nOrikO Sekiguchi–POiSON GiRL FRiEND herself–pictured on the album cover for ‘Melting Moment’.
 There is a mellow subtlety to the image, accessible via Spotify, courtesy of Victor Entertainment. © All rights belong to their respective owners.
 No copyright infringement intended.

 I cannot recall the exact date, nor precisely what I was doing at the time, but I can remember the feeling.
 It was a revelation, stirring not just one but a whole gamut of emotions inside.
 There, before me—siphoned through the algorithmic trenches of Spotify—was this gloriously understated image of a detached presence, in quiet tumult and consolidation.
 As ambiguous and sultry in her demeanor as she was effortless and evocative in composure, the overexposure and overall vintage quality of the album cover compelled mystique.
 It brought with it this overwhelming sentiment that I should know it, like an essential '90s musical foray that had otherwise been lost to the annals of time.
 Lo and behold, it was ‘Melting Moment’ by POiSON GiRL FRiEND, and, as I hit play, I was soon forever changed—her time with me bearing more resonance than the fleeting suggestion of a moment.
 Her elusiveness perplexed me, and I instantly needed to know more: who is POiSON GiRL FRiEND?